amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 pod install --repo-update
 ```

-After one or two minutes, you shoud see the below (it is safe to ignore the two warnings, we're going to fix that in a minute):
+After one or two minutes, you shoud see the below (it is safe to ignore the three warnings, we're going to fix that in a minute):
 ![pod install](/images/30-20-pod-install-1.png)

-If your XCode project is open, close XCode and re-open the project *workspace* that `pod` just created.
+If your XCode project is open, **close XCode** and re-open the project *workspace* that `pod` just created.

 ```bash
 open HandlingUserInput.xcworkspace/